Explore the Library

 - Take your next career step: Get resume help, find examples of cover letters, and look up new professional fields with the research tools available here.
 If you need to read up on a certain topic before a big meeting, take some quiet time here and settle in with the right materials.
 If you’ve made it past the resume stage, use one of your library’s private areas to do some interview prep.

-- Study: If you’re taking any kind of exam or certification, the library offers plenty of study guides and books on a wide range of topics to help you sharpen your test-taking skills.
+- Study: If you’re taking an exam or certification of any kind, the library offers plenty of study guides and books on a wide range of topics to help you sharpen your test-taking skills.
 Use your library’s research tools to dig deeper into any subject or find a tutor to get some one-on-one help.

-- Find afterschool activities: The library is a great place for kids and teens, with plenty to stay busy with, including help with homework and school projects.
-With its quiet atmosphere, It’s the perfect location for study groups.
+- Find afterschool activities: The library is a great place for kids and teens, with plenty of things to keep them busy, including help with homework and school projects.
+With its quiet atmosphere, it’s the perfect location for study groups.
 Your children also can find plenty of material for research papers.

 - Make new friends: Beyond just book clubs, the library is home base for many local groups and community organizations.
 Get involved and join one of these groups to strengthen your local connections.